EnviDat/monitoring-backend/gcnet/README.rst

 **Import .dat files with logging and .dat file data validator**

-NOTE: This import command does not check for existing records and should only be used during the initial database setup.
+WARNING: This import command does not check for existing records and should only be used during the initial database setup.
 Attempting to import records that have identical timestamps will result in unique constraint errors.

 The script for this command is importcommand.py